Ray Toro: Music career

-Influences
+The band returned to headline the When We Were Young Festival in October of 2024.
+Shortly after, in November of 2024, My Chemical Romance announced Long Live The Black Parade Tour.
+Opening on July 11, 2025 in Seattle Washington, the band toured until September 20, 2025 where they wrapped up their first leg of the tour in Atlanta at the Shaky Knees festival.

+Artistry

+Toro is noted for his shred guitar playing style.
+Jake Richardson of Loudwire described him as "[not] your average pop-punk player," saying he "attacks his leads with gusto, guts and a real sense of the dramatic."

 Toro has cited heavy metal guitarist Randy Rhoads and hard rock musician Brian May as his two biggest influences.
 As a teenager he was a big fan of Randy Rhoads because "he was one of the first players I can remember who mixed classical music with a metal and hard rock style of playing, and he did it very tastefully.
 It was really inspiring."
 Later he began to listen to classical guitarist Andrés Segovia and Christopher Parkening.
 He admitted to being obsessed with the way in which they would take classical pieces and arrange them for a single guitar resulting in a moving melody and bass lines that work together.

 Despite declaring to be a "music snob" when it comes to new artists, he praised Muse's work.
 He said that he mainly listens to the same music that he did when younger and enjoys the process of discovering harmonies or nuances that he was unable to notice during his youth, gaining a different appreciation for the music.

 Toro recognizes his older brother as a huge influence, being the person who bought him his first real guitar and showed him how to play it.
 Toro also credits him for introducing him to bands like Led Zeppelin, The Beatles, Jimi Hendrix, The Doors, Mötley Crüe, and Metallica.

 The first CD he bought was Cowboys from Hell by Pantera.